Claude Code Quality Drops: 6 Fixes That Actually Work (2026)

 More importantly, I timestamp the results.
 When I look back at my prompt performance log and see that the same prompt produced great results on Monday and poor results on Wednesday, that's data.
 It won't fix the problem, but it stops me from going insane thinking I'm imagining things.

-Fix 6: The Nuclear Option — Restart Everything
+Fix 6: The Nuclear Option: Restart Everything

 When things are really bad, I close the terminal, clear the conversation, wait fifteen minutes, and start completely fresh.
-Sometimes you've gotten routed to a bad instance, or your conversation context has degraded beyond recovery, or something else is happening that a clean start will fix.
+Sometimes you've gotten routed to a problematic instance, or your conversation context has degraded beyond recovery, or something else is happening that a clean start will fix.

 It feels wasteful.
 It sometimes is wasteful.
 But it's less wasteful than spending an hour fighting a degraded model and producing work you'll have to redo anyway.